coreybutler/nvm-windows/README.md

 [1.1]: http://i.imgur.com/wWzX9uB.png (Tweet about NVM for Windows)
 [1]: https://twitter.com/intent/tweet?hashtags=nodejs&original_referer=http%3A%2F%2F127.0.0.1%3A91%2F&text=Check%20out%20NVM%20for%20Windows!&tw_p=tweetbutton&url=http%3A%2F%2Fgithub.com%2Fcoreybutler%2Fnvm-windows&via=goldglovecb

+## NOTICE: SEEKING CORE CONTRIBUTORS & MAINTAINERS

+_Are you multilingual?_

+I am particularly interested in finding people who can speak something other than English.
+Several problems have come up with non-latin character sets (Chinese, Japanese, Arabic, etc).
+I am also interested in producing language packs/translations for the installers.

+_Are you outside of the US/UK/Canada?_

+Custom mirroring capabilities are available in the master branch, but I would like to work with folks in different geographic regions to assure node is accessible everywhere.

+_Other (Anywhere)_

+The core concepts of this version manager are pretty simple, so the core code base is pretty focused/simple.
+I've done some work to make this project available on all operating systems.
+The only reason it's been so slow to release is anticipation of an explosion of new installers (chocolatey, homebrew, rpm, .deb, .msi, etc).
+I've partnered up with BitRock to simplify creation of some of these, but the BitRock installers don't support all of these.

+Of course, I would also love to have additional maintainers.
+If you're new to Go, that's OK - I was too, and that's what code reviews are for.

 # Node Version Manager (nvm) for Windows

 [![Gitter](https://badges.gitter.im/Join Chat.svg)](https://gitter.im/coreybutler/nvm-windows?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge) (I post development updates here)